quziqin/NervDog2DGameEngine/README.md

 A simple demo PaperChineseOpera has already been built based on NervDog.
-You can check the demo video for PaperChineseOpera http://quziqin.com/projects/HIHGameDemo.flv
+You can check the demo video for PaperChineseOpera http://quziqin.com/projects/HIHGameDemo.flv or the demo pic at http://quziqin.com/ PaperChineseOpera project area.

 General Code Structure: